josafatburmeister/BirdSongIdentification/README.md

 In their winning submission to the 2017 BirdCLEF challenge, Sevilla employed an Inception-v4 model for classification of bird vocalizations.
 The model was trained using transfer learning and standard augmentation techniques, such as random hue, contrast, brightness, and saturation modifications.
 To guide the model's focus to relevant spectrogram regions, attention layers were added to Inception-v4 architecture [\cite{sevilla-2017}].

-Following a similar approach, Koh et al. won the BirdCLEF challenge in 2018.
+Following a similar approach, Koh et al. achieved second place in the BirdCLEF challenge in 2019.
 They trained Resnet18 and Inception models on Mel-scaled spectrograms.
-For noise filtering, an image filter-based algorithm was used as in Sprengel et al. To address data imbalanced, data augmentation techniques were also used, e.g. brightness adjustments, blurring, slight rotations, crops and background noise [\cite{koh2018}].
+For noise filtering, an image filter-based algorithm was used as in Sprengel et al. To address data imbalanced, data augmentation techniques were also used, e.g. brightness adjustments, blurring, slight rotations, crops and background noise [\cite{koh2019}].

 </div>